sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 ...
 {{< /highlight >}}

 Excellent.
-Now that we've created an archive, we'll also need to generate a SHA512 sum for it (this is required, else the asset won't work):
+Now that we've created an archive, we'll need to generate a SHA512 sum for it (this is required--otherwise, the asset won't work):

 {{< highlight bash >}}
 sha512sum sensu-go-hello-world-0.0.1.tar.gz | tee sha512sum.txt
 dbfd4a714c0c51c57f77daeb62f4a21141665ae71440951399be2d899bf44b3634dad2e6f2516fff1ef4b154c198b9c7cdfe1e8867788c820db7bb5bcad83827 sensu-go-hello-world-0.0.1.tar.gz
 {{< /highlight >}}

-Now that we have our sha512sum, we'll need to have the release hosted somewhere.
-The last portion of this exercise is getting the archive and the sha512sum somewhere where it can be hosted.
-You can do this with S3, a Github release, or even just serving the files out of a directory using Nginx/Apache.
+Now that we have our sha512sum, we'll need to host the release (archive and sha512sum) somewhere.
+You can do this with S3, a GitHub release, or even just serving the files out of a directory using Nginx/Apache.

-In this case, we're going to use Github to serve our release.
-Let's go ahead and create a release.
+In this case, we'll use GitHub to serve our release.
+First, let's create a release: click **Create a new release**:

 ![Create a new github release][gh-release-01]

-Once you've clicked on "Create a new release," you should see a screen that looks like this:
+We will see the following screen:

 ![Release details screen][gh-release-02]

-So you can see that there will need to be some details filled out.
-We'll also need to drag and drop our asset and checksum to the screen so they will be uploaded as part of the release.
-If you've done all of that, you should see something like this:
+On this screen, we'll enter a tag version, release title, and release description details and drag and drop our asset and checksum so they will be uploaded as part of the release.
+When we've done that, the screen will look something like this:

 ![Release details filled in][gh-release-03]

-Once you've done that, you can hit "Publish release" and you should have a release listed that looks like so:
+Click **Publish release**.
+The latest release page will load:

 ![Completed release][gh-release-04]

-Once you've completed creating the release, you'll then need to create some definitions for both the asset and the check.
-Let's move on to creating those definitions.
+Next, we need to create some definitions for both the asset and the check.

-### Generating the definitions
+#### Generating the definitions

-So far, we've created a directory for our asset with our script present in `/bin`, we've packaged up the asset and generated a checksum for it, we've got it hosted at Github, now it's time to generate some definitions for it to see it work.
-So let's start with our asset definition:
+So far, we've created a directory for our asset with our script present in `/bin`, packaged up the asset and generated a checksum for it, and hosted our release on GitHub.
+Now, let's generate some definitions for our asset to make it work.

+First, let's generate our asset definition:

 {{< language-toggle >}}